dagdpz/rs-fMRI-afni-macaque/README.md

 # **TB_scripts**

 * This folder contains all scripts which were created by Tabea Bruening during her work for her bachelor thesis.
 This folder provides README files for every script.
-* For more Information, please refer to 'TB_scripts'
+* For more information, please refer to 'TB_scripts'

 # README by Pascal G.
 _Based on README.txt by Pascal G._